facebookarchive/caffe2/_docs/getting-started/centos.md

 #### Python Dependencies

 Now we need the Python dependencies.
-Note the troubleshooting info below... for some reason the install path with Python can get difficult.
+Note the troubleshooting info below... the install path with Python can get difficult.

 ```
 sudo pip install \